fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Najashi was moved and said Im not going to hand these people.
 Amr ibm Aws said ask them about what they think about Jesus.
 Jagfar went to najashi again and said that JesusAS was a righteous prophet.
 It turned out that najashihasn't believed in trinity.

-There is a narration that after migrating to Medina the prophet SAW wrote najashi inviting him to islam and najashi replied back saying I am a muslim and I believe in you and if you tell me I will come to MEdina and serve you.
+There is a narration that after migrating to Medina the prophet  ﷺ    wrote najashi inviting him to islam and najashi replied back saying I am a muslim and I believe in you and if you tell me I will come to MEdina and serve you.

 When the najashi died, the prophet gathered people and they prayer janazah. it was the only time janazah praed without a body.

 Muslims remiained in Abyssinia 10-11 years.
-The prophet SAW told them to return only after Badr and some time.
-Allah knows best but there are reports that the prophet SAW had a backup plan if it doesn't work out in Medina.
+The prophet  ﷺ    told them to return only after Badr and some time.
+Allah knows best but there are reports that the prophet  ﷺ    had a backup plan if it doesn't work out in Medina.

-Umi Habiba's husband died and left alone and the prophet SAW proposed her.
+Umi Habiba's husband died and left alone and the prophet  ﷺ    proposed her.
 Najahsi himself gave the mahr.
 </details>

 <details>